yjmark/yjmark.github.io/index.md

+---
+title: Geospatial Information in Defense, Public Policy, Communication, and Transportation
+---

 ## Geospatial Information in Defense

 The application of geospatial information is crucial not only in the intelligence field but also in the non-intelligence military domain.
 The first example demonstrates how remote sensing is utilized in military-related urban planning, employing machine learning through Python.
 Additionally, the following three examples show where geospatial information can be applied in the military sector, utilizing JavaScript with public data.